About Tourist Research Center

 The mission is double; firstly to promote exchange of research experience in tourism and secondly other forms of co-operation among its members.

 A regular annual meeting, organised by members in different countries, is the main activity of TRC.
-The Poznan meeting in 2009 was the 44th TRC meeting.
-But for most members the network extends beyond the meetings, and also provide contacts for information and mutual assitance with their studies on projects .
+But for most members the network extends beyond the meetings, and also provide contacts for information and mutual assistance with their studies on projects.
 Importantly, the Center is seen by its members as a club, while mutal understanding, respect and friendship have grown among them.